How do I perform native backups of an Amazon RDS DB instance that's running SQL Server?

 Amazon RDS supports native backup and restore for Microsoft SQL Server databases.
 You can create a full backup of your on-premises database and store the file in Amazon S3.
 You can then restore the backup file to an existing Amazon RDS DB instance that's running SQL Server.
 You can also restore this backup file to an on-premises server or to a different Amazon RDS DB instance that's running SQL Server.

-To set up a native backup of the SQL Server database, use the following services:
+To set up a native backup of the SQL Server database, you need the following components:

 - An AWS Identity and Access Management (IAM) role to access the bucket